Tomie Arai: Literature

 In 1997 Arai was included in Just Like Me: Self Portraits and Stories which was edited by Harriet Rohmer and published by Children's Book Press.
 Later, in 1998 the Bronx Museum of the Arts published Arai's book: Tomie Arai: Double happiness.
 Arai also illustrated children's book, Sachiko Means Happiness (1990).

 Chinatown Art Brigade

-Chinatown Art Brigade was co-founded by Tomie Arai, ManSee Kong, and Betty Yu in New York City in December 2015.
+Chinatown Art Brigade was co-founded by Arai, ManSee Kong, and Betty Yu in New York City in December 2015.
 CAB is a cultural collective of artists, media makers and activists creating art and media to advance social justice.
-Chinatown Art Brigade is collaborating with the Chinatown Tenants Union of CAAAV Organizing Asian Communities (www.caaav.org), a grassroots non-profit that organizes low-income pan-Asian communities around tenant rights, fighting evictions and displacement.
+It is collaborating with the Chinatown Tenants Union of CAAAV Organizing Asian Communities (www.caaav.org), a grassroots non-profit that organizes low-income pan-Asian communities around tenant rights, fighting evictions and displacement.